 We just started this course today so we don’t have any flashcards to review yet.
 Next Monday we’ll add the flashcards and review them each week before we open the student guides.

-This is a brand new course for us and I already love it!
+Music Appreciation I is a brand new course for us and I already love it!

 It goes pretty deep so, again, I’m only combining my older children for this homeschool music study.
 The younger ones can definitely listen to the music though!

-We watch a video of the song (Memoria provides a playlist with YouTube and iTunes links), and then read a brief history of the time, composer, and the story surrounding the song.
+We watch a video of the song (Memoria provides a playlist with YouTube and iTunes links), and then read a brief history of the time, composer, and story surrounding the song.